Additional services for disabled students

 In the Main Library, if all other chairs with backs have been taken, it is also possible to request additional chairs with backs from the helpdesk.

 There are 3 extra large lockers which can be used to store large pieces of disability equipment on the ground floor of the Main Library behind the main staircase.
-To arrange access to these please contact the Disability and Inclusive Learning Service.
+To arrange access to these please contact the Disability and Learning Support Service.

 Disabled students who have accepted a place at Edinburgh University may be entitled to early access to books and borrowing facilities.